 The Postgraduate Diploma in Science offers those with some background in science the opportunity to undertake more advanced and in-depth study in a subject.
 Over 20 subjects are available, and some can only be studied at postgraduate level, which can allow for specialisation and career pathways for graduates.

-Bachelor of Science or other bachelor's degree and approved undergraduate science courses.
-The precise prerequisites vary for each subject, but are normally at least a B- average grade in 300-level courses.
+You will need a Bachelor of Science, or any bachelor's degree with approved undergraduate science courses.
+The precise prerequisites vary for each major subject, but are normally at least a B- Grade Point Average in 300-level courses.

 How to apply

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The PGDipSc is made up of four full-year courses or eight single-semester courses selected from a range of options.

 Normally the Diploma must be completed in 1 year of full-time study, unless approval is granted for part-time enrolment (for up to 5 years).

 You can begin studies in February or for some subjects, in July – please contact the relevant department for clarification.

 See the Postgraduate Diploma in Science Schedule for the course requirements for each subject.